JuliaHEP/UnROOT.jl/paper/paper.md

        ...
 ```

+As seen in the above example, the entries in the columns are multi-dimensional
-Then, the `LazyTree` object acts as a table which suports sequential or parallel
+and jagged.
+The `LazyTree` object acts as a table which suports sequential
-iteration, selectections and filtering based on ranges or masks, and operations
+or parallel iteration, selections and filtering based on ranges or masks, and
-on whole columns:
+operations on whole columns:

 ```julia
 for event in mytree